CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 template used for rendering attribute value.
 The second one is **Example value** that contains example attribute value appropriate for attribute key in JSON format.

-**Preview** field below shows the rendered representation based on template and example value.
+**Preview** field shows the rendered representation based on template and example value.

 .. image:: ./_static/rich-template-edit.png
    :target: ./_static/rich-template-edit.png
    :alt: Rich template edit view

-After filling fields with appropriate template, use ``Store`` to save the template or ``Cancel`` to leave it unedited.
+After filling fields with the appropriate template, use ``Store`` to save the template or ``Cancel`` to leave it unchanged.
 If you want to clear template and show only raw representation of attribute value, click on ``Delete``.

-Interactive editor contains few sample templates that can be used for making your own definitions.
+Interactive editor contains few sample templates that can be used for making its own definitions.

 Mustache basics
 ---------------